padogrid/bundle-geode-1-docker-dbsync_mysql/README.md

 ## Use Case

 The client applications read/write from/to Geode/GemFire which in turn read/write from/to a database.
 The database is used as the persistent store and Geode/GemFire as the bidirectional cache-aside store.
-The Geode/GemFire maps are configured with the LFU eviction policy to evict entries if the free heap size falls below 25% of the maximum heap size.
-This ensures the Geode/GemFire cluster will have at least 25% of free memory at all time which is necessary for executing distributed operations such as query and task executions.
+The Geode/GemFire regions are configured with the LRU eviction policy to evict entries if the used heap size reaches 80% of the maximum heap size.
+This ensures the Geode/GemFire cluster will have at least 20% of free memory at all time which is necessary for executing distributed operations such as query and function executions.

 ![DB Sync Screenshot](images/mysql-sync.png)